razaellahi/ibs-format/README.md

 # What is this ?

-Format the text into bold, italic and strike by applying HTML tags.
+Format the text by applying HTML tags.

 # Demo